What is a leasehold property?

 How can a lease be extended?

-It is generally a good idea to Ask a Lawyer for professional advice when extending a lease.
+Due to the complexity of leasehold extensions, it is a good idea to Ask a Lawyer for professional advice on your situation before you start the process.

 value of the property